 - A chair with a cracked leg

-The final type of defective product is the warning label defect.
-This is not restrictive to only warning labels on products but can also pertain to the instructions included with the product.
-Failure to warn consumers about the possible risks involved in using a product can lead to injury from a lack of precaution on the side of the consumer.
+Finally, we have defects in marketing, also known as label defects.
+These include product warning labels and instructions.
+Failure to warn consumers about the possible risks involved in using a product can lead to injury from lack of precaution on the side of the consumer.

-Liability, once again, usually falls to the manufacturer of the product because they failed to properly warn consumers of the potential risk.
-The plaintiff has to be able to show that the lack of proper warning caused them to use the product without caution and get burned as a result.
+Liability, once again, usually falls on the manufacturer of the product for failing to properly warn consumers of the potential risk.
+The plaintiff has to be able to show that lack of proper warning caused them to use the product without caution, resulting in their injuries.
 They have to illustrate that since they were unaware of the risk, they were unable to act competently.
-An example of this would be a medicine that failed to warn consumers about the possible negative side-effects if mixed with a common painkiller (such as Advil).
+An example of this would be a medicine failing to warn consumers about the possible negative side effects if mixed with common painkillers.

-Here are some common examples of failure to provide adequate warning:
+Here are some common examples of failure to provide an adequate warning: